 Q. Is it safe to go on a babymoon with the coronavirus circulating?

-A. We want pregnant women to be relaxed and not anxious, so taking the time to be alone with your partner can be beneficial.
+A. We want pregnant people to be relaxed and not anxious, so taking the time to be alone with your partner can be beneficial.
 If you plan well, it is possible.
 I recommend a road trip over flying somewhere because you’ll have less exposure to germs and crowds.

 Choose a hotel or retreat center that offers room service and talk with the staff about their commitment to cleanliness to make sure you’re comfortable.
 Avoid crowded places and maintain, hand hygiene, use of facemasks and social distancing while having your babymoon retreat.
 And remember, regardless of how you travel, stop every two hours to use the bathroom, stretch your legs and stay hydrated.